Celtics pull away, beat Hawks 128-120 for 4-2 series win

 The Hawks needed a few more to keep their season going.

-Young forced the series back to Atlanta with a long 3-pointer that stunned the Celtics 119=117 in Boston, capping the Hawks’ improbable comeback from a 13-point deficit in the fourth quarter.
+Young forced the series back to Atlanta with a long 3-pointer that stunned the Celtics 119=117 in Boston, capping the Hawks’ comeback in the fourth quarter.

 Coming off his 38-point, 13-assist effort, Young kept it going with 18 points in the first quarter.